How Long Does a Car Accident Settlement Take in Florida?

 Because Florida is a no-fault state, your insurance company bears responsibility for paying 100% of these damages.
-It makes no difference who is at fault.
+It makes no difference in insurance coverage who is at fault.
 Your insurer must pay your medical costs and compensate you for any lost income.

 While this sounds easy, sometimes your insurance company offers too little.
-The insurance adjuster may quibble about what expenses related to the accident, for example.
+The insurance adjuster may quibble about what expenses related to the car accident claim are, for example.
 If you need help collecting the full amount from your insurance company, contact Rosen Injury Law immediately.

 What Are General Damages in Florida?

 Florida’s no-fault car insurance rule offers no provision for general damages.
-To receive them, you must file a claim with the opposing insurance company.
-They may refuse to pay general damages or offer only a portion of what you deserve.
+To receive them, you must a car accident lawyer file a claim with the opposing insurance company.
+They may refuse to pay general damages or offer only a portion of what the car accident lawyers say you deserve.

-General damages include the intangible impacts of the injury.
-Though there are no medical bills or income statements to correspond to general damages, they are genuine losses for the sufferer.
+General damages include the intangible impacts of the personal injury claims.
+Though there are no medical bills lost wages or income statements to correspond to general damages, they are genuine losses for the sufferer.
 They include the following:

 Negotiating With the Insurance Company Pre-Lawsuit

 After injury accidents, the insurance companies investigate the claim and render a decision.
 This generally takes about 30 days.
-If your damages are only economic and your insurance company pays them in full, you have received your total compensation.
+If your damages from car accident injuries are only economic and not personal injury attorney your insurance company pays them in full, you have received your total compensation.

-However, most injury victims have pain and suffering and other general damages.
-To ensure you are receiving all the damages to which you have entitlement, consult a personal injury lawyer, who can evaluate your case and determine if the claim’s decision is fair to you.
+However, most personal injury claim victims have pain and suffering and other general damages.
+To ensure you are receiving all the pain and suffering damages to which you have entitlement, consult a personal injury lawyer, who can evaluate your case and determine if the claim’s decision is fair to you.